 Following the contest order that shall be displayed in the judogi control area, the Education and Coaching Commission is responsible for calling the athletes to the judogi control area.
 The local organising committee must provide a public announcement system for this purpose.
 Athletes and their judogi shall be checked prior to each contest ensuring that they are in accordance with the IJF judogi rules.
-If the judogi does not comply the athlete will wear a reserve judogi and cannot have a coach in the chair.
+If the judogi does not comply with the current judogi rules the athlete will wear a reserve judogi and cannot have a coach in the chair.

-The IJF Jury will make a decision on the consequences for an athlete who deliberately avoids passing through judgic control and goes to the tatami.
+The IJF Ad Hoc Commission will make a decision on the consequences for an athlete who deliberately avoids passing through judogi control and goes to the tatami.